The Power of the Dog (film): Plot

 Rose's alcoholism worsens as Peter and Phil spend more time together.
-Upon learning about Phil's policy of burning unwanted hides, Rose defiantly trades them to local Native Americans and collapses on her way back to the house.
+Upon learning about Phil's policy of burning unwanted hides, Rose defiantly trades them to a local Shoshone merchant for a pair of leather gloves.
+Immediately after this transaction, she collapses on her way back to the house.
 Upon discovering this, Phil is infuriated.
 George says she is unwell.
 Peter pacifies Phil by offering him strips from the hide he cut, not mentioning its origin.
 Phil is touched by Peter's gesture and holds him close to his face.
 The pair spend the night in the barn finishing the rope.
 Blood flows from Phil's open wound as he swirls the hide in the solution used to soften it.
 Peter asks Phil about his relationship with Bronco Henry.
 Phil says Bronco Henry had once saved his life when they were caught in a freezing storm in the mountains by keeping him warm with his body.
 Peter asks if they were naked, but Phil does not answer.
 It is evident that Phil and Bronco Henry had sex.
 They later share a cigarette by Peter passing it to Phil while holding it in his fingers.

 The next morning, George finds Phil sick in bed, his wound now severely infected.
 A delirious Phil looks for Peter to give him the finished lasso, but George takes him to the doctor.
 Phil dies.
 Later, George picks out a coffin for Phil, while his body is prepared for burial.
 At the funeral, the doctor tells George that Phil most likely died of anthrax.
 This puzzles George, as Phil was always careful to avoid diseased cattle.

 Peter, who skipped Phil's funeral, opens a Book of Common Prayer to a passage on burial rites and reads Psalm 22 before stowing the finished lasso under his bed with carefully gloved hands.
 As Peter watches George and a now-sober Rose return home and embrace, he turns away and smiles.